Are led lights safe for babies?

 LED lights are safe for babies.
 However, some people think it is better not to expose babies to light.
 The reason is that light is a stimulus and once light enters an eye, it stimulates the retina and the optic nerve.
-Babies’ eyes are not fully developed, and a bit sensitive to light.
+Babies’ eyes are not fully developed and are a bit sensitive to light.
 When a baby is in a dark room, the optic nerve secretes a special enzyme that helps the eyes adapt to darkness.

 When a baby is exposed to light, the enzyme decreases and will not be able to adapt to darkness.
 It is a natural process.
 In addition, the light will make a baby’s eyes sensitive to stimulation.
 In an interview, the chair of the Royal College of Ophthalmologists stated that light will not cause serious harm to a baby.
 But, you can do it after an adult’s advice.